5 Tips on How Restaurants Can Leverage Customer Data to Boost Sales

 Avoid the high rent of opening a place in the city centre and explore growth opportunities without putting your business at risk.
 Your customer data can tell you where most of your customers live and where a new brick-and-mortar restaurant can potentially succeed.

-3. Waive delivery fees & track demand level
+3. Waive delivery fees & track demand level to drive direct orders

 4. Push in-app notifications at the right time